Californians considering a Chapter 13 Debt Repayment Plan should be aware of the following key factors:

 - Child support & alimony

-- Secured debts (e.g., mortgage arrears, car loan payments) if the debtor wants to keep the asset
+- Secured debts (such as mortgage arrears, car loan payments) if the debtor wants to keep the asset

-- Some unsecured debts may be reduced or discharged at the end of the plan.
+- Most unsecured debts (such as credit cards, medical bills) may be reduced or discharged at the end of the plan.

 5. How Much Will Monthly Payments Be?